danielcifuentes54/aws-security-specialty/README.md

 * Commonly used with Amazon Quicksight for reporting/dashboards
 * Performance Improvement:
   * Use columnar data for cost-savings (less scan)
-    * Apache Parquet or ORC is recommended
+    * Apache Parquet or ORC (Optimized Row Columnar) is recommended
     * use Amazon Glue to convert your data to Parquet or ORC
   * Compress Data
   * Partition dataset in S3 --> s3://athena-example/flight/parquet/year=1991/month=1/day=1/
   * Use larger files (> 128 MB)
 * Federated Query: using a data source connector on lambda you can connect to different services like RDS, ElasticCache, Redshift, etc to run SQL queries and store the result on Amazon S3

 ### AWS CloudTrail